KinderCare

 Taxation

-- A Sliding-Scale subsidy for all program participants (at nine Triangle area Bright Horizon locations), based on family income;
+- A Sliding-Scale subsidy for all program participants (at thirty six KinderCare locations), based on household income; see above child care tuition subsidy benefit.

 Take the time to review and understand the advantages and tax consequences of the University’s employer-provided childcare benefits.
 If you receive over $5,000 in employer-sponsored childcare benefits, then you will be charged taxes on the amount in excess of the limit.